syncfusion-content/wpf-docs/wpf/DocIo/Styles-and-Formatting.md

 This sections elaborates how to deal with the Character Styles.
 The class CharacterStyle takes resposibilty for handling the character styles.

-> Note: DocIO does not provide support to add user-defined character styles to the document
+N> DocIO does not provide support to add user-defined character styles to the document

 Class Hierarchy